 In the Part I of this post, I looked at a troubling example of the intersection of economic development, site selection, and historic preservation.
 The Mayor and City Council of Evansville, Indiana, have decided to demolish a block of century-old commercial buildings to make way from a new sports arena, after negotiations for the previous site, a car dealership, fell through.
 The Mayor announced that the site where the historic buildings stand (or stood) is ultimately better because the arena will now front Evansville’s Main Street, allowing the activity generated from major sporting events to spill onto the neighboring blocks, thereby helping to revive the long-slumping retail activity on this commercial corridor.

 He could be right; I hope he is.
-But the car dealership site was only a block further from Main Street, and in choosing this location the City is sacrificing some of its oldest surviving structures.
+But the car dealership site was only a block further from Main Street, and in choosing this location the City is sacrificing some of its oldest surviving structures for a single behemoth.
 Regardless of whether this block of faded two and three-story buildings was architecturally significant, they had the patina that gives a downtown its perceived “character” and could have proven pivotal for a sustainable revitalization of the downtown’s commercial core.
 Now they are gone.
 While the arena may nonetheless help bring pedestrian traffic to a part of downtown that has sorely lacked it, the City’s favoritism toward a historic Main Street site instead of a car dealership seems based on two specious assumptions which I previously mentioned: 1) that big-ticket destinations revitalize downtowns because the foot traffic they induce will “spread” to the struggling surrounding area; and 2) that small historic commercial buildings lack merit without some larger attraction upon which they depend, almost parasitically.

 Now let’s dissect the first of these two assumptions a bit more.